In This Article

 Leave the mixture for a few minutes.
 Then, take the small stick included in the test kit and soak it in the mixture.

 The stick will indicate your results with a single or a set of lines.
-If you need help with interpreting the outcome, you may contact your healthcare provider.
+If you need help interpreting the outcome, contact your healthcare provider.

 However, at-home strep testing shouldn’t replace a doctor’s visit.
-You must see your doctor for the appropriate use of antibiotic therapy in treating the infection and your symptoms.
+You must see your doctor for the appropriate antibiotic therapy to treat the infection and your symptoms.

 Know Your DNA Reviews